My Feature Writing Template: Given/When/Then

 And I click "Pay Now"

 Here’s where we get to our three-way-fork: some customers are redirected to the welcome page, some to the dashboard, and some to the refer-a-friend page.
-There’s no ‘if’ or ‘or’ keywords in Gherkin.
-If you find yourself using one, you need another story.
+There are no ‘if’ or ‘or’ keywords in Gherkin by design.
+When you find yourself using one, you need another story.

 We need to break our story into three.